tanmaster/hk-volcon/README.md

 # hk-volcon

-Control your computer's sound volume with HomeKit (e.g. your iOS device's Control Center)!
+Control your computer's sound volume with HomeKit!

 ![Demonstration of hk-volcon](demo.gif)